CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ### Abbreviations for Common Words

-a, an, able, about, above, after, already, also, always, am, amount, anger, answer, any, anyone, are, are not, be, beg, big, body, but, both, came, come, can, can’t, child, could, course, court, dear, do, does, down, even, for, form, forthwithy, found, friend, from, further, general, gentleman, gentlemen, good, great, had, half, have, having, into, like, made, might, more, most, much, must, never, not, note, nothing, of, on, once, one, out, over, perhaps, right, rightful, round, same, some, self, shall, she, sould, something, state, to, under, very, verify, weak, week, were, what, which, whom, with, without, would, young, youngster, you, yours, youth
+a, an, able, about, above, after, already, also, always, am, amount, anger, answer, any, anyone, are, are not, be, beg, big, body, but, both, came, come, can, can’t, child, could, course, court, dear, do, does, down, even, for, form, forthwith, found, friend, from, further, general, gentleman, gentlemen, good, great, had, half, have, having, into, like, made, might, more, most, much, must, never, not, note, nothing, of, on, once, one, out, over, perhaps, right, rightful, round, same, some, self, shall, she, should, something, state, to, under, very, verify, weak, week, were, what, which, whom, with, without, would, young, youngster, you, yours, youth

 ![alt text](assets/revised-cropped/r14.jpg){: .def}